 people were living with HIV in Illinois

-New HIV cases in Illinois dropped by nearly
+New HIV transmissions in Illinois dropped by nearly

 Illinois has nearly

-Gay, bisexual and other men who sleep with men made up
+Gay, bisexual and other men who have sex with men made up

-of persons living with HIV in the state in 2015
+of people living with HIV in the state in 2017

-All GTZ-IL partners are dedicated to ending the HIV epidemic in Illinois by 2030.
+All GTZ-IL partners and supporters are dedicated to ending the HIV epidemic in Illinois by 2030.
 Each organization plays an active role in the planning and implementation process.